 - 1 oz.
 Crème de menthe

 - 1 oz.
 White crème de cacao

-1. Combine crème de menthe, white crème de cacao, and your choice of half-and-half or heavy cream into an ice-filled cocktail shaker.
+- Add the green crème de menthe, white crème de cacao, and heavy cream to the shaker.

 - Strain the mixture into a chilled cocktail glass.

 - Garnish the cocktail with a mint sprig or chocolate shavings, if desired.

 - To make a frozen Grasshopper, add the ingredients to a blender with a handful of ice cubes and blend until smooth.